pupil-labs/pupil-docs/alpha-lab/gaze-on-face/index.md

 For example, closer proximity results in facial landmarks appearing larger in the scene video; while viewing angle can cause AOIs on facial landmarks to overlap.

-It is therefore important to optimize the AOI radius depending on the target’s distance and viewing angle.
-A small AOI radius might inadequately cover the facial landmark of interest, leading to inaccuracies in gaze mapping.
+It is therefore important to optimize the AOI radius depending on the target’s proximity and viewing angle.
+A small AOI radius might not cover the whole facial landmark of interest, leading to inaccurate gaze mapping.
 Conversely, a larger AOI radius might cause AOIs to overlap.
-Such overlap complicates the accurate mapping of gaze, as distinguishing foreground landmarks becomes challenging.
+Overlap can make it difficult to distinguish exactly which landmark was being gazed at.

 ## Steps To Recreate
 1. Download a [Timeseries Data + Scene video]() from your project in Pupil Cloud.